edysfy/Group_website/sprints.md

 We set up a private server on Discord right at the start of the project.
 We found the following features particularly useful throughout our project:

-**Specific chat rooms:** Initually we set ip the serve with a few specific chats: back end, front end and write up but as the project progressed we created more specific channels as required:
+**Specific chat rooms:** Initially we set just had one chat thread when using discord but as the project progressed we created more specific channels, as material was getting lost in the chat.
+Our team members would miss vital conversations in the single chat and it became obvious that there was no structure while maintaining this way of communication.

   <p align="center">
   <img src="supporting_images/discord_chat.PNG" width="350px">